-On average drinks result in approximately 1.4 kg CO_2e per litre of product although there are substantial variations.
-Spirits and liqueurs and wines are more GHG intensive (3.2 and 2.4 kg CO_2e per litre respectively) than bottled water and soft drinks (0.6 and 0.9 kg CO_2e per litre respectively) but less so per £ of retail value.
+On average, drinks result in approximately 1.4 kg CO_2e per litre of product although there are substantial variations.
+Spirits and liqueurs and wines are more GHG intensive (3.0 and 2.1 kg CO_2e per litre respectively) than bottled water and soft drinks (0.6 and 0.9 kg CO_2e per litre respectively) but less so per £ of retail value.

-Consumer packaging is a key contributor to the footprint of drinks (24% of the carbon footprint of drinks), particularly glass.
+Consumer packaging is a key contributor to the footprint of drinks (28%), particularly glass.

-Farming and manufacturing makes up just 23% of the overall footprint of drinks.
-This is highest for wines and juice as they are produced from fruit.
+Farming and manufacturing makes up just 19% of the overall footprint of drinks.
+This is highest for wines and juice which incur the footprint of fruit production.

-Transport impacts are relatively high (22% of the carbon footprint of drinks), since the products are bulky and while most are shipped from overseas, the road miles incurred in the country of origin are often high.
+Transport impacts are relatively high (21% of the carbon footprint of drinks), since the products are bulky and while most are shipped from overseas, the road miles incurred in the country of origin are often high.

-Figure 13: Breakdown of drinks by product type and life-cycle stage per litre
+Figure 16: Breakdown of drinks by product type and life-cycle stage per litre